RedEye26/cs2450/journal.md

 SUBJECT: Legionaries Powerpoint

 Powerpoint completed.
 I feel like I haven't done much with this group since I switched to this section from the 10am class, but I tried my best to help out in any way I can.
 All the contents for the slideshow were already put in, so I just cleaned up the slides and added some visual aids on there.
 Oh, and I've also added presentation notes for each slide.

+DATE: 05OCT2025
+SUBJECT: Time Management

+ChatGPT said:

+I’ve been struggling with time management, and it’s starting to affect my grades.
+Part of it is that I don’t have a solid routine, and I keep underestimating how long things will take.
+I get distracted easily, and sometimes I avoid schoolwork because I feel overwhelmed or just mentally exhausted.
+On top of that, I’ve been dealing with family problems at home, which makes it even harder to focus or stay motivated.
+It’s like I’m constantly trying to juggle everything, and I end up dropping the ball.
+Still, I know I need to take steps to turn things around—even small ones like planning better, setting boundaries, and breaking tasks into smaller parts.
+I haven’t given up; I just need to find a way forward through all of this.